citp/privacy-policy-historical/z/zy/zyn/zynga.com.md

-> *The following text is extracted and transformed from the zynga.com privacy policy that was archived on 2009-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090625140516id_/http%3A//www.zynga.com/privacyPolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zynga.com privacy policy that was archived on 2009-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091216201622id_/http%3A//www.zynga.com/privacyPolicy) for the most accurate reproduction.*

-# Zynga.Inc - Privacy Policy
+# Zynga Game Network Inc. - Privacy Policy

 ﻿

 (Last Updated January 7, 2009)